 This global regulatory ‘feedback loop’ will mean that these regulatory changes will impact on many US-based asset managers.
 So research producers serving US asset managers should be fully prepared for the changes; banks and brokers that do not meet their new and evolving client data requirements could struggle to maintain market share in both research and execution.

-From the asset manager’s perspective, MiFID ll requires that managers:
+From the asset manager’s perspective, MiFID II requires that managers:

 - Understand at a very granular level what research and related services they have consumed from their research providers

 - Use this data to enable them to continue to use their client’s commission to pay for that specific research and related services

 Given the complexity of collecting this data, particularly for large asset managers with potentially hundreds of investment professionals in multiple offices, and given the lack of existing systems at most asset managers to do so, the buy side will be looking to their research providers to help them.

 MiFID II takes effect from January 2018, marking a new era in terms of transparent pricing, subscription based entitlements, fine grained consumption metrics and delivering the data clients will need to meet their new reporting obligations.
 And for the first time, equities and fixed income research will be accounted for in much the same way.

 The changes don’t begin and end with the requirements of MiFiD II.
 Apart from the likelihood of further regulations, the sell-side also faces the challenge of growing client expectations and the need to accommodate changes in mobile access, digital authoring and the growing role and influence of social media.
 Meanwhile the research marketing landscape is evolving with the emergence of a new range of services and venues, including online markets for unbundled research, commission management systems and roadshow aggregators, which any MiFID solution will have to integrate with.